 Due to cyclical demand nature in this segment, balancing supply against demand has always been a challenge.
 A common trend maintained by contractors in the segment to maintain a backlog to ensure high fleet utilization.
 In addition, fleet renewal and its timing is an issue for service providers.
 As of early 2020, the number of new-build vessels was greater than the old vessels that will be taken out of the market.
 In addition, new generation vessels are more efficient, which means shooting more seismic over the same period of time when compared to older vessels.
 With the bearish outlook for worldwide exploration activities, the overcapacity issue might still be evident.

 Vessel fleet utilization seems to be improving for some companies, while remains low for others.
-On average the utilization levels around c.
-50-65% ( as of Q3 2020), which is significantly lower of c.
+On average the utilization levels less than 50 % ( as of Sept 2020), which is significantly lower of c.
 80% in Q4 2019 and Q1 2020.
-In addition, some expect the capxcpti to shrink as well, by up to 15 vessels, which may be increased again by summer 2021.
+In addition, some expect the capacity to shrink as well, by up to 15 vessels, which may be increased again by summer 2021.

-Below the latest global seismic vessel fleet by type and owners ( as of Q3 2020).
+Below the latest global seismic vessel fleet by type and owners ( as of October 2020).

 |Vessel Name||Vessel Owner / Operator||Streamer Capacity||Status|